Last Updated June 4, 2021

 But that doesn’t mean I would hold onto Unilever at any price.
 At some point the expected return would be below the expected return from the overall market, and at that point I’d be better off selling and reinvesting the cash elsewhere.

-A reasonable Sell Price then, is one that would produce a return at or below the expected return from the market.
-Technically this should be based on the expected return from the market at its current price, but a reasonable simplification is to just use the UK market’s long-run return of 7% annualised.
+A reasonable Sell Price then is one that would produce a return at or below the long-term expected return of the relevant market.
+In my case that’s the FTSE All-Share where the long-term return is about 7% annualised.

-You can work out the Sell Price by simply changing the discount rate in the DDM spreadsheet table to 7% (or whatever your minimum acceptable rate of return is) and hey presto: the calculated present value now represents your Sell Price.
+You can work out the Sell Price by simply changing the dividend discount rate to 7% (or whatever your minimum acceptable rate of return is) and hey presto: the calculated present value now represents your Sell Price.

 Of course, DDM valuations aren’t set in stone and they don’t last forever.
-They need updating at least every year and they should be reviewed whenever the company publishes any material news.
+They need updating at least every year and they should be reviewed whenever a company publishes any material news.

-So that’s buying and selling.
-The next thing we need to think about is position sizing, because the DDM can help us there as well.
+So that’s an overview of how DDMs can be used to help investors with their buying and selling decisions.
+The next thing we need to think about is position sizing, because discounted dividend models can help us there too.

 Calculating and adjusting position sizes